 Who do I see if I have questions about transferring to another college or university?

-Make an appointment to meet with your advisor and visit the Transfer Center – located in the Student Development Center in Walla Walla or the Student Services office in Clarkston.
+Make an appointment to meet with your advisor or go to the Advising & Counseling Center in Walla Walla or the Student Services office in Clarkston.

 Is there childcare available on campus?

 Bright Beginnings is available on the Walla Walla campus and Tender Care Child Care center is available on the Clarkston campus.
 The Child Care centers are open weekdays for children from one month to five years old.